 To avoid collisions inside one sector, several time slots (space-time slots) may be assigned by the PCP or AP for responders’ transmissions.

+A responder may transmit more than one consecutive SSW or short SSW packets within one listen period but shall not exceed the maximum number of space-time slots a responder can occupy which is given by 2Nmax STS.

-After transmitting the SSW or Short SSW packet, the responder switches to directional receive in the sector trained by TRN-R in the last BTI.
+After transmitting the SSW or Short SSW packet(s), the responder switches to directional receive in the sector trained by TRN-R in the last BTI.

 After the PCP or AP completes cycling through all sectors, it transmits a Sector ACK frame in each sector where it received an SSW or Short SSW packet.
 The Sector ACK frame contains the information about the STAs that have been during the allocation.
+In case several SSW or short SSW packets have been received from a STA, the Sector ACK refers to that received SSW or short SSW packet which has been received with best quality.
+The determination of which packet has been received with best quality is implementation dependent.

 An example of beamforming training for asymmetric links of two EDMG STAs and an EDMG PCP or AP is shown in Figure 53.
 In the example, STA#1, which selected SectorID equal to 0 during the BTI, transmits the SSW frame with a beamforming link determined by the TRN-R appended during the last BTI.
 For the transmission, STA#1 selects the second (out of four) slot corresponding to the SectorID equal to 0 slot time.
 After the reception of all slots, the AP or PCP determines the sectors of each discovered STA and can transmit a Sector ACK frame using a directional antenna pattern, A Sector ACK is sent through each desired sector sequentially, while responder STAs listen directionally with their beamforming link.